skeema/skeema/doc/faq.md

 * The {CLAUSES} variable returns the portion of the DDL statement after the prefix, e.g. everything after `ALTER TABLE table_name `.
 You can also obtain the full DDL statement via {DDL}.
 * Variable values containing spaces or control characters will be escaped and wrapped in single-quotes, and then the entire command string is passed to `/bin/sh -c`.

 Currently this feature only works easily for `pt-online-schema-change`.
-Integration with `gh-ost` is more challenging, because its recommended execution mode requires passing it a *replica*, not the master; but meanwhile `.skeema` files should only refer to the master, since this is where `CREATE TABLE` and `DROP TABLE` statements need to be run.
+Integration with `gh-ost` is more challenging (but definitely possible), because its recommended execution mode requires passing it a *replica*, not the master; but meanwhile `.skeema` files should only refer to the master, since this is where `CREATE TABLE` and `DROP TABLE` statements need to be run.
 Similar problems exist with using `fb-osc`, which must be run on the master *and* all replicas individually.
-Better integration for these tools may be added in the future.

 ### How do I force Skeema to use the online DDL from MySQL 5.6+?  (algorithm=inplace, lock=none)?